GingerGigiCat/highway-followspot/README.md

 - Automatic brightness reduction if the LED gets too hot
 - An LED on the control panel to give feedback, like if the LED is too hot or the lens is being pushed too far

-The body is 3D printed but it could be made out of a better material if you feel like it, and the legs are plywood, and of course the lens is glass.
+The body is 3D printed in PETG but it could be made out of a better material if you feel like it, and the legs are plywood, and of course the lens is glass.

 Here's the onshape link! https://cad.onshape.com/documents/9e98bdcd2562c04de815ecc5/w/89c7868c82d5394c068b4491/e/8808e6d7c01ac629712aeab9?renderMode=0&uiState=6882b91ba27d1511c88b3310